 The California statute of limitations for personal injury cases is 2 years from the date of the incident.45 This means you have two years from the date of the accident to file a lawsuit or you lose the right to do so.

 Subrogation rights are not generally greater than the underlying accident.46 However, this can be statutorily changed in certain situations.
-This is the case in uninsured motorist protection, which gives the insurer a three-year statute of limitations.
+This is the case for uninsured motorist protection, which gives the insurer a three-year statute of limitations.
 47

 The statute of limitations will depend on the specific subrogation right.